AlericInglewood/3p-llceflib/README.md

   sudo ./install-build-deps.sh --no-syms --no-arm --no-chromeos-fonts --no-nacl
   ```

-  If you don't trust this script of want the latest version then feel free to recreate it with
+  If you don't trust this script or want the latest version then feel free to recreate it with

   ```bash
   curl 'https://chromium.googlesource.com/chromium/src/+/master/build/install-build-deps.sh?format=TEXT' | base64 -d > install-build-deps.sh